SyedAffan10/Talk-With-Avatar-Using-DID-Agents/readme.md

-# Talk With Avator Using DID Agents
+# Talk With Avatar Using DID Agents

 This project demonstrates the use of D-ID's `talks` API for creating AI-driven video agents capable of interactive communication.
 The front-end is built using HTML, CSS, and JavaScript, and it integrates with the D-ID API to handle video streams and chat functionalities.

 Here’s how the demo looks:

 ![Sample Video](Sample-Video.gif)

 ## Installation